 In Grant Grove, you’ll find impressive sequoias, including the second largest tree in the world (by volume) — General Grant.

 How far apart are these areas?
-It can take over an hour to drive from Grant Grove to Cedar Grove as they are about 30 miles apart on a windy mountain road.
+It can take over an hour to drive from Grant Grove to Cedar Grove as they are about 30 miles apart on a winding, mountain road.

 In Cedar Grove, the highlights include three waterfalls — Roaring River Falls, Grizzly Falls, and Mist Falls — as well as beautiful streams and meadows such as Zumalt Meadow.